Somewhere in the world today, a traveller is moved by a young family living in poverty. A connection is made and there’s a resolve to help.

 At RoundTrip Foundation we lend a hand in turning that travel experience into real change in local communities.

 Going travelling soon?
-Read our new Responsible Travel resource.
+Read our new Responsible Travel page.

 At RoundTrip our philosophy is simple:

 * We believe that travel can play a key role in fighting poverty.
 Your passport really is the key to change.

 What does RoundTrip do?